+Westford, Massachusetts .
+2016

-Westford, Massachusetts April 29, 2015 Jeffrey M. Snider Senior Vice President, Chief Administrative Officer, General Counsel and Corporate Secretary
+Jeffrey M. Snider Chief Administrative Officer, Senior Vice President, General Counsel and Corporate Secretary

-This Notice, the accompanying Proxy Statement and a form of proxy card are being mailed beginning on or about April 29, 2015 to all stockholders entitled to vote at the meeting.
-The Sonus Networks, Inc. 2014 Annual Report on Form 10-K, which includes our financial statements and constitutes our annual report to our stockholders, is being mailed with this Notice.
+This Notice, the accompanying Proxy Statement and a form of proxy card are being mailed beginning on or about , 2016 to all stockholders entitled to vote at the 2016 annual meeting of stockholders.
+The Sonus Networks, Inc. 2015 Annual Report on Form 10-K, which includes Sonus Networks' financial statements and constitutes its annual report to stockholders, is being mailed with this Notice.

-Important Notice Regarding Availability of Proxy Materials for the Stockholder Meeting to be held on June 11, 2015: The Proxy Statement and the 2014 Annual Report to Stockholders are available at https://materials.proxyvote.com/835916.
+Important Notice Regarding Availability of Proxy Materials for the Stockholder Meeting to be held on June 9, 2016: The Proxy Statement and the 2015 Annual Report to Stockholders are available at https://materials.proxyvote.com/835916.